telerik/xamarin-forms-docs/controls/datagrid/features/grouping.md

 # Grouping #

-The **RadDataGrid** control supports grouping operations either through the UI or programmatically.
+**RadDataGrid** supports grouping operations either through the UI or programmatically.
 When grouping through code, you can achieve the functionality by utilizing the control's **GroupDescriptors** collection.

 #### Figure 1: Grouped RadDataGrid
 ![](../images/datagrid_grouping.png)